 Nominees are ineligible for funding if:

-- They have tuition support from the college, academic unit, or external training grant during their final academic term specifically intended to cover the cost of tuition
+- They have any type of tuition support available to them from the college, academic unit, or external training grant during their final academic term specifically intended to cover the cost of tuition

 - They have previously received Graduate School Thesis Completion Award funds